JuliaLang/julia/doc/stdlib/parallel.rst

 .. function:: @task

-   Wrap an expression in a Task executing it, and return the Task.
+   Wrap an expression in a Task without executing it, and return the Task.
 This only creates a task, and does not run it.

 .. function:: sleep(seconds)